gangdao2013/schemaeditor/README.md

 # schemaeditor
-A tool provided for a kind of private db schema.
+A tool provided for a type of private db schema.